christopher-wang-2000/actigraphy-analysis-code/README.md

 This program can also take in .csv files containing Graph Data exported from ClockLab or .csv files with different names/orders of columns and different date formats.
 This code was written in Python 3.8.1.

 This code also uses the pyActigraphy library developed by Gregory Hammad (https://github.com/ghammad/pyActigraphy) to determine sleep and wake states at each timepoint using the MASDA (Roenneberg) and Cole-Kripke algorithms.
+Publication on pyActigraphy: https://pubmed.ncbi.nlm.nih.gov/34665807/ (Hammad et al. 2021)

 This code currently calculates the following circadian rhythm metrics:
 - M10